mariellezumbach/blip-ds/readme.md

 ## Framework Integrations

-There is not much secret, if you need something more detailed I recommend reading the [documentação do StencilJS](https://stenciljs.com/docs/overview).
+There is not much secret.
+If you need something more detailed, I recommend reading the [documentação do StencilJS](https://stenciljs.com/docs/overview).

 ### Angular